vippsas/vipps-login-wordpress/readme.txt

 == Feature Highlights ==

 = Fully integrated with WooCommerce =
 Allows login and registration on your account pages, cart, checkout and via shortcodes.
-Addresses automatically synchronized with Vipps on login.
+Addresses automatically synchronized with Vipps MobilePay on login.

 = User can register with one click  =
-Login with Vipps is the easiest way to create a new account.
+Login with Vipps and MobilePay is the easiest way to create a new account.
 The user can easily share high-quality data from the user's Vipps profile with the site owner.
 Available information includes name, email, address, phone number, and birth date.
 The identity of all Vipps users is verified using BankID, Norway's leading electronic ID, so rest assured that these are real people with correct name and information.
 (Please note: Standard WordPress does not register information other than name and email, so apart from WooCommerce, you will need to write code to use this information for your particular application.)

 = Link existing account =
 Already registered users can link their current accounts when signing in with Vipps or from their account page.
-Users can choose to update their address information from Vipps.
+Users can choose to update their address information from Vipps MobilePay.

 = Customizable for your application =
 You can use the framework of this plugin to implement other solutions that require verified users, without actually requiring login.
-For example, you might create a system for having users sign their comments with Vipps so as to avoid spam issues.
+For example, you might create a system for having users sign their comments with Vipps MobilePay so as to avoid spam issues.

 == Shortcodes ==
- * `[login-with-vipps text="Log in with Vipps" application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either Wordpress or WooCommerce.
+ * `[login-with-vipps text="Log in with Vipps (or MobilePay)" application="wordpress"]` - This will print out a Login with Vipps button that will log you into the given application, which by default can be either Wordpress or WooCommerce.
  * `[continue-with-vipps text="Continue with Vipps" application="wordpress"]` - This is the same, except for a different default text

 == Installation ==
-**If you are an existing Vipps customer**, log onto the Vipps portal https://portal.vippsmobilepay.com and retreive your API keys that you will need to install Login with Vipps
+**If you are an existing Vipps MobilePay customer**, log onto the Vipps MobilePay portal https://portal.vippsmobilepay.com and retreive your API keys that you will need to install Login with Vipps MobilePay

-**If you are a new Vipps customer**, apply for an account [here](https://vipps.no/signup/logginnmedvipps) - before downloading the plugin.
+**If you are a new Vipps MobilePay customer**, apply for an account [here](https://vippsmobilepay.com/no/priser/logg-inn) - before downloading the plugin.
 Choose "Integration through your partner", or if you don't know your partner, choose "direct integration" and fill out the form.
 When your application is approved, you will receive the API keys that you will need to install the plugin.

  1. Install the plugin using WordPress' [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by upload the plugin files to the /wp-content/plugins/ directory.
  2. Activate the plugin through the \'Plugins\' screen in WordPress.
- 3. From the [Vipps portal](https://portal.vippsmobilepay.com), get your Client ID and Client Secret and add them to the Settings-page for this plugin (see screenshot 1)
+ 3. From the [Vipps MobilePay portal](https://portal.vippsmobilepay.com), get your Client ID and Client Secret and add them to the Settings-page for this plugin (see screenshot 1)
- 4. Note your callback URL from the plugins settings-page and add that to the Vipps Portal (see screenshot 2)
+ 4. Note your callback URL from the plugins settings-page and add that to the Vipps MobilePay Portal (see screenshot 2)
  5. Modify the options as needed

 == Screenshots ==
-1. Retrieving your Client ID and Client Secret from the [Vipps Portal](https://portal.vippsmobilepay.com)
+1. Retrieving your Client ID and Client Secret from the [Vipps MobilePay Portal](https://portal.vippsmobilepay.com)
 2. Registerering your redirect URI
-3. Activating Login with Vipps at the [Vipps Portal](https://portal.vippsmobilepay.com)
+3. Activating Login with Vipps and MobilePay at the [Vipps MobilePay Portal](https://portal.vippsmobilepay.com)

 == Customizing the Plugin ==
-To use 'Continue with Vipps' in your application, there are two levels of customizations available, except for a mass of filters and hooks.
+To use 'Continue with Vipps/MobilePay' in your application, there are two levels of customizations available, except for a mass of filters and hooks.

 = Adding another 'application' to log into =
 Logging into basic Wordpress and into an application like WooCommerce is different in the details, especially with regards to